Kootenai County Idaho Cities, Towns & Communities Guide (2026 Home Prices)

 Approximate median home price: $1,037,676

 Hayden Lake is one of Kootenai County’s premium residential markets.
-Known for luxury homes, wooded settings, custom properties, and proximity to the lake itself, this area attracts buyers who want a higher-end North Idaho lifestyle.
-Privacy, scenery, and upscale home options are major draws here.
+Known for luxury homes, wooded settings, custom properties, and proximity to the lake itself, it attracts buyers who want a higher-end North Idaho lifestyle.

-For buyers seeking estate-style living, golf access, or a more exclusive setting, Hayden Lake often stands out.
-Inventory can be more limited and competitive, but the community remains one of the strongest choices for upscale buyers who want natural beauty and a refined residential atmosphere.
+For buyers seeking estate-style living, privacy, golf access, or a more exclusive residential setting, Hayden Lake often stands out.
+Inventory can be limited, but the area remains one of the strongest options for upscale buyers who prioritize scenery and a refined feel.

 Rathdrum